 - In a small bowl, combine arrowroot strach and water

-- While stirring with a wooden mixing spoon pour in the arrowroot starch and water mixture
+- Optional thickening step: while stirring with a wooden mixing spoon pour in the arrowroot starch and water mixture

 - Allow the sauce to simmer and thicken for another minute and then remove from heat